ahives/HareDu2/README.md

 // Scan the results of the most recent snapshot taken var result = scanner.Scan(lens.History.MostRecent());
 ```

-### Gotchas

-Registering an API will register all dependent objects so there is no need to include them.
-So, if you intend on using both the Broker and Snapshot APIs then including the Snapshot API will also register everything in the Broker API.
-The same can be said for the Diagnostic API, since it is dependent on both the Broker and Snapshot APIs.

 ## Get It
 From the Package Manager Console in Visual Studio you can run the following PowerShell script to get the latest version of HareDu...